EduardoStevens/EduardoStevens/README.md

 - 👋 Hi, I’m @EduardoStevens
-- 👀 I’m interested in Mechatronics Engineeering, Cibersecurity and AI
+- 👀 I’m interested in Mechatronics Engineeering, Cibersecurity and A.I.
-- 🌱 I’m currently learning Python, C++ and Java
+- 🌱 I’m currently learning Cybersecurity and A.I.
 - 💞️ I’m looking to collaborate on Cibersecurity related projects
 - 📫 How to reach me eduardostevenslira@comunidad.unam.mx